martinwheatman/enguageMirror/doc/principle.md

 ## Acknowledgements:
 + U-T-R: is essentially the Triadic Sign model, of Sign, Object and Interpretant by Charles Sanders Peirce (1839-1914), as illustrated by C. K. Ogden and
-I. A. Richards in their 1923 publication, "The Meaning of Meaning".
+I. A. Richards in their 1923 book, "The Meaning of Meaning".

-+ Felicity - was introduced by John Langshaw Austin, in his 1955 William James Lectures at Harvard University, Boston, MA.
++ Felicity - was introduced by John Langshaw Austin, in his 1955 William James Lectures at Harvard.
 This was taken up and advances as Speech Act Theory by John Searle.

 ## Papers